prim011/CPP-Examples/Confidentiality/README.md

 3. The symmetric key for the HMAC, created when the tree data structure has been created, and passed down to the rest of the NodeCell

-4. The simmetric key for AES encryption/decryption _at-rest_ done at the node level
+4. The simmetric key for AES encryption/decryption _at-rest_ done at the node level[^4]

 ### The tree nodes